ps2dev/ps2-packer/README-lite.txt

 --------

   This is the lite version of PS2-Packer.
 See README.txt for full details about that software.
-This lite version only comes with built-in ucl n2e packer and unpackers.
-That means you don't need any external file to use it, if you only want to use the n2e compression, which is what most people want to do anyway.
+This lite version only comes with built-in lzma packer and unpacker.
+That means you don't need any external file to use it, if you only want to use the lzma compression, which is what most people want to do anyway.
 This is also a request, to resolve cygwin's path problems.